 “[The housekeeper’s] plan of action must be mapped out well in advance of each change, and carried forward with decision and accuracy.
 Authoritative orders and unremitting vigilance…are the only means of accomplishing desired results.”

 Whether by her own inclination or to meet the exacting standards of her employer—who had started out as a bookkeeper himself—Minerva Stone kept scrupulous payroll records and wrote detailed monthly expense summaries that show the house to be a bustling microeconomy.
-Her thorough record-keeping attests to the rigor with which she ran the household (sometimes to the dismay of other Frick employees).
+Her thorough record-keeping attests to the rigor with which she ran the household (sometimes to the dismay of other Frick employees—see Part 2 of this blog post for more).
 Her documents have been essential to our efforts to recover the names and experiences of those who worked at 1 East 70th Street.